espocrm/documentation/docs/extensions/sales-pack/prices.md

 A Supplier record can contain different prices for a single product: actual for a specific date period or quantity.

 If there's no supplier price found for a product, the *Cost Price* of the product will be used instead.

+## Import

+It's possible to import Product Prices from a CSV file using the basic [Import tool](../administration/import.md).
+To import into a specific Price Book, select that Price Book as a default field value on the second step of the Import.

+Each CSV row must be associated with a corresponding Product record.
+It can be:

+* The *Name* of the Product;
+* The *Part Number* of the Product (as of v8.2).

+In the similar fashion, it's possible to import Supplier Prices.